django-cms/django-cms/docs/index.rst

 .. _python: https://www.python.org

-See the repository's ``pyproj.toml`` for details of dependencies, or the :ref:`release-notes` for information about what is required or has changed in particular versions of the CMS.
+See the repository's ``pyproject.toml`` for details of dependencies, or the :ref:`release-notes` for information about what is required or has changed in particular versions of the CMS.